philippe-guerit/claude-desktop-memory-bank/TESTING.md

 ```

 If the MCP package is not available, you may need to get it from the Anthropic MCP SDK distribution.

+### Deprecation Warnings

+You may see DeprecationWarnings related to `datetime.datetime.utcnow()`.
+These warnings indicate that the code is using a deprecated method that will be removed in a future Python version.
+The warnings recommend using `datetime.datetime.now(datetime.UTC)` instead.

+These warnings do not affect functionality and can be addressed in a future update.